 Durability or support?
 Better cushioning for more intensive play?
 Your choice of junior shoes is important as it will follow your child as he or she practices the sport.
-Allow us to guide you as you seek to choose the best tennis shoes for your child!
+Allow us to guide you as you seek to choose the best tennis shoes for your kids!

-The easier and faster it is for kids to learn how to put on and fasten their own shoes, the better.
+The easier and faster it is for kids to learn how to put on and fasten their own tennis shoes, the better.
 Putting shoes on must be fun, not a chore.

-Velcro strips are easier to use but also tend to wear away much quicker than laces; While laces can adjust shoes fit and fix toes much better than velcro strips.
+Velcro strips are easier to use but also tend to wear away much quicker than laces; while laces can adjust shoes fit and fix toes much better than velcro strips.

 1. Abrasion-resistant rubber outsoles that overlap the front of the foot